JingwenCao/CEBD1160-Final_Project/README.md

 Your repository should include the following:

 - Python script for your analysis: breastcancer_analysis.py
-- Results figure/saved file: figures/
+- Results figures: Classifiers_Plots.png, Classifiers_Performance.png
 - Dockerfile for your experiment: Dockerfile
 - runtime-instructions in a file named RUNME.md